Two House members are hoping that their fellow politicians can put their partisan issues aside in an effort to tackle the student loan debt issue.

 Both Reps believe that this bill can help borrowers not only pay off their loans quicker, but it will also help the economy.
 About 40 million Americans are carrying a combined $1.4 trillion in student loan debt—and many are having difficulty making their monthly repayments after graduation.
 At the press conference, Davis cited one recent graduating class with more than a 10 percent default rate on their student loans.

 The financial burden of being in debt for sometimes tens of thousands of dollars means that these borrowers can’t afford to buy a house and make other purchases that boost the economy.
 This could be why student loans have become a hot topic on Capitol Hill, with a number of legislators presenting bills designed to help borrowers pay off their debt faster.
-One Representative is even considering a plan where homebuyers could fold their student loan debt into their mortgage, which would help the real estate market and enable borrowers to potentially lock in lower interest rates.
+One program is even considering folding student loan debt into a mortgage, which would help the real estate market and enable borrowers to potentially lock in lower interest rates.

 While there is no budget in place for HR795, it does have the support of more than 30 House members and a number of representatives of several private companies.